The retail survival guide: moving from channel-led to customer-centric

-> This increase in analytics maturity will work wonders for the customer experiences you offer, as well as your marketing ROI.
-As Forrester analysts have shown, businesses who can monitor and optimise customer experiences in real time are more likely to retain customers, win new customers, and differentiate their brands.
+This increase in analytics maturity will work wonders for the customer experiences you offer, as well as your marketing ROI.
+As Forrester analysts have shown, businesses that can monitor and optimize customer experiences in real-time are more likely to retain customers, win new customers, and differentiate their brands.

-> In other words: The faster you can analyse and act on customer data, the faster your business will grow.
-Surviving—and thriving—in the new world of retail will require rapid test-learn-optimise cycles powered by modern customer analytics software.
+In other words: The faster you can analyze and act on customer data, the faster your business will grow.
+Surviving—and thriving—in the new world of retail will require rapid test-learn-optimize cycles powered by modern customer analytics software.

-> 3. Customer insight
+3. Customer insight

 Precise customer insights are the fruits of your analytics labor.
 With clearer and more reliable databases, you can make better decisions about how to market to, sell to, and service your customers.

 Because a CDP acts as both a central repository for your customer data and an advanced analytics tool, it can help you draw these granular customer insights with ease—then, when you’re ready to act upon these insights, a CDP can help you orchestrate purposeful and data-driven customer engagements.
 In other words, you can begin to facilitate the relevant, personalized experiences that your customers have come to expect and develop better, longer-lasting relationships with your customers.

 In the new world of retail, those improved customer relationships are a goldmine.

 For example, many of the brands we’ve worked with have found that about 50 to 80 percent of their total revenue comes from only about 20 percent of their customers.
 Knowing that such a small percentage of their customer base generates a lion’s share of their revenue, these retailers have altered their customer acquisition strategies to attract only high-value customers.
 Consequently, these retailers have experienced exponential growth.